Spring 2024 Linguistics Electives Without Pre-Requisites

-Looking for an interesting elective to take?
+Looking for an interesting elective to take this summer?
 The following courses are open to all students and do not require any pre-requisites.
 Most of these courses also fulfill your Breadth-Social Sciences (B-Soc) or Breadth-Science (B-Sci) requirements.

 NOTE: If you are a Linguistics major student, you cannot count these courses as part of your B-Soc/Sci requirements.